smartbugs/smartbugs/README.md

 - *Output of results in SARIF format,* for integration into Github workflows.

-- *Platform independent:* SmartBugs has been tested with Linux, MacOS and Windows, and probably runs on most Unix versions.
+- *Platform independence:* SmartBugs has been tested with Linux, MacOS and Windows.

-### Supported Tools
+## Supported Tools

 |      | version | Solidity | bytecode | runtime code |
 | :--- | :--- | :---: | :---: | :--: |